 You've sure heard the term "social signals" floating around out there.
 Love it or hate it, this is a real thing.
 Google is definitely measuring your website's "pulse rate" on social media channels.
 How often do you share content on social channels?
-How often do people visit your website for social channels?
-How many fans/followers do you have?
+How many Instagram Followers do you have?
 Does your website have social sharing elements available for visitors?
 Social signals really is the new "link building" metric you should be concerned about and worried about.
 Forget about how many links you have, especially if you're building fake links, and start worrying about the health of your social media presence.

 5. Social links bring real traffic to your website.

 95% (or more) of links from SEO link building never bring a single new visitor to your website.
 They just sit out there pointing to your site and not really doing anything else at all.
 This was the other major revelation Google had: They realized that by promoting links as a way to popularize your website, they were creating a web filled with spam and junk all designed to get more links (and only that).
 Most SEO companies build links on sites that will never bring you an actual customer.
 They're just fabricating links to try and boost your search engine positions.
 That does not work anymore.
 You're basically throwing money down a drain every time you pay for link building.
 Social links, on the other hand, have the real potential to bring real people into your website and into Facebook, your social subscribers or social circles.
 This means at some point these people could very well turn into a customer or a content promoter for your business.

 6. Google hates link building.